 How Does Your Stock Plan Compare?
-(Part 1)
+Survey Data Has Answers (Part 1)

 After reading this article, test your knowledge with a fun, interactive quiz on the basics of stock grants

 It is hard to find comparative data on stock options, restricted stock/RSUs, and performance shares.
-Fortunately, the 2016 Domestic Stock Plan Design Survey and the 2014 Domestic Stock Plan Administration Survey by the National Association of Stock Plan Professionals (NASPP) offer data letting you compare the terms of your equity awards to those of grants at other companies.
+Fortunately, the 2019 Domestic Stock Plan Design Survey by the National Association of Stock Plan Professionals (NASPP), along with earlier annual surveys, offers data letting you compare the terms of your equity awards to those of grants at other companies.
 Of course, you need to be familiar with the specifics of your company's plan, as those are the rules that apply to you.

 Types Of Stock Compensation